Ancient Philippi, Greece: A Guide to the Archaeological Site

 Philippi became an important city within the Roman Empire over the following decades and was even visited by the apostle Paul during his second missionary journey.
 Through his letters to the Philippians, as recorded in the New Testament, Paul revealed that he underwent imprisonment in the city, and the ruins of this prison can still be visited today.

 Following this conversion into a religious epicentre, Philippi entered a new era of prosperity, becoming a religious metropolis throughout the Roman Empire and into Greece’s Byzantine period.
-The city was ultimately abandoned during the Ottoman conquest of the area in the 14th century, leaving Philippi to fall to ruin until excavations began on the site in the 19th century.
+The city was ultimately abandoned during the Ottoman conquest of the area in the 14th century, leaving Philippi to fall to ruin until archaeological research and excavations began in the 19th century, largely thanks to the efforts of Greek archaeologists and the national archaeological society.

 Things to See and Do in Ancient Philippi